AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-dynamic-routes.md

 Defining mapping for editable components for the SPA's dynamic routes is similar however we must come up 1:1 mapping scheme between instances of the route and AEM pages.

-In this tutorial, we'll take the name of the WKND Adventure Content Fragment, which is the last segment of the path, and map it to a simple path under `/content/wknd-app/us/en/adventure`.
+In this tutorial, we take the name of the WKND Adventure Content Fragment, which is the last segment of the path, and map it to a simple path under `/content/wknd-app/us/en/adventure`.

 | Remote SPA route | AEM page path |
 |------------------------------------|--------------------------------------------|